marcowang01/lemma/README.md

 # Lemma

-A web application that provides step-by-step solutions to mathematical problems through text or image input.
+A web app that provides step-by-step solutions to math problems through text or image input.
+This project is under active development.

 ![Math Helper Interface](/assets/homepage.png)